calcpw/calcpw.docs/encryption/ENCRYPTION.md

 ### Flattening

-A character set is normalized so that the reproducibility of the calc.pw password calculation is improved.
+A character set is flattened so that the reproducibility of the calc.pw password calculation is improved.
 Furthermore, flattening allows the character set to be represented as a one-dimensional array, leading to time-constant element access.
 The characters **within** the character groups are put into a single character group.
 Then they are sorted by their ISO 8859-1 value and de-duplicated.

 #### Examples: